xlab/android-go/README.md

 The project was one of [the best Go Newsletter items of 2016](http://golangweekly.com/issues/140).
 In this final issue of the year, they look back at the most popular Go news and links of 2016. 🌟

+❗️Important!
+Please see [cmd/android-project](/cmd/android-project) utility that replaces the original `android` from SDK that has been stripped in latest SDK releases.
+All example Makefiles were updated, I advise you to do the same rather than stick to old SDK versions.

 ## Project structure

 ### android [![GoDoc](https://godoc.org/github.com/xlab/android-go/android?status.svg)](https://godoc.org/github.com/xlab/android-go/android)